NordicPlayground/ncs-nrf5340-xip-app/README.md

 # QSPI XIP with internal flash application support

-This repository demonstrates a way of splitting an application for the nRF5340 to partially reside on internal flash and partially on QSPI.
+This repository demonstrates a way of splitting an application for nRF5340 so that it partially resides on internal flash and partially on QSPI.
+The repository includes a sample application that shows how this functionality can be used in other projects and how it can be set up.

 ## Requirements

-The following requirements are needed to use and adapt this to your project:
+The following is needed for adapting the sample application to your project:

-* nRF5340-based board with SPI flash chip attached via dedicated QSPI peripheral (does not have to run in QSPI mode, can run in SPI or DSPI modes also), dts correctly configured for the connected flash chip
+* One nRF5340-based board with SPI flash chip attached through a dedicated QSPI peripheral, with DTS correctly configured for the connected flash chip.
+  The board does not have to run in the QSPI mode; can run in the SPI or DSPI modes also.
-* Network core application
+* An application for the network core.
-* Application core application
+* An application for the application core.
-* Static partition manager configuration file with internal flash and QSPI flash correctly partitioned
+* A static partition manager configuration file, with the internal flash and the QSPI flash correctly partitioned.
-* Linker file setup to specify location of QSPI XIP code
+* A linker file that is set up to specify the location of the QSPI XIP code.
-* Code relocation in cmake to specify what files to relocate to QSPI XIP
+* Code relocation in CMake to specify what files to relocate to QSPI XIP.
-* MCUboot as bootloader
+* MCUboot set up as bootloader.

-This repository serves as a sample application demonstrating how this functionality can be used in other projects and shows how the above can be setup.

-### QSPI flash:
+### QSPI flash setup

-The QSPI flash chip must be correctly setup in the board devicetree file, this includes the operating mode, the flash chip does not have to run in QSPI mode for XIP to function, but will reduce execution speed of the application.
-An example of a configuration for the thingy53 which supports DSPI is provided:
+You must correctly set up the QSPI flash chip in the board devicetree file, including the operating mode.
+The flash chip does not have to run in the QSPI mode for XIP to function, but using the mode will reduce the execution speed of the application.

+The following snippet shows an example of the configuration for Nordic Thingy:53 that supports DSPI:

 ```
 &qspi {